subscribe

 AI/ML are core now, revolutionizing diagnostics, treatment, RPM, and personalized medicine.
 Advancements enable sophisticated applications like automated image analysis.

-Cloud platforms gain traction for medical device software, offering scalability, accessibility, and cost savings via SaaS models.
+Cloud platforms are gaining traction in the medical device software sector, offering scalability, accessibility, and cost savings through SaaS models.
 Enables RPM and digital therapeutics innovation.

-Medical device software development companies exploding IoMT generate vast amounts of data.
+Medical device software development companies are seeing an explosion of IoMT, which generates vast amounts of data.
 Medical device software analyzes this for RPM, personalized insights, and proactive health management fueled by wireless and data analytics.

 DTx, as software as a medical device, emerges as evidence-based interventions delivered via apps for chronic conditions, mental health, and more – offering scalable, cost-effective treatments.